-(g) FAILING TO GRANT ALL THE REQUESTED RELIEF.
-If the court does not grant all the relief requested by the motion, it may enter an order stating any material fact including an item of damages or other relief-that is not genuinely in dispute and treating the fact as established in the case. (fh) Affidavits made in bad faith. --AFFIDAVIT OR DECLARATION SUBMITTED IN BAD FAITH.
-Should it appear to the f satisfied action of the Court at any time that any of the affidavits or declaration presented pursuant tounder this Rrule are presented is submitted in bad faith or solely for the purpose of delay, the Ccourt-after notice and a reasonable time to respond-may\shall forthwith order the submitting party employing them to pay to the other party the amount of the reasonable expenses which the filing of the affidavits caused the other party to incur, including reasonable attorney's fees, it incurred as a result. and anyAn offending party or attorney may also be adjudged guilty of held in contempt or subjected to other appropriate sanctions.

-(g) Motions for summary judgment. --- In addition to points and authorities there shall be served and filed with each motion for summary judgment a statement of the material facts as to which the moving party contends there is no genuine issue.
+- (fh) Affidavits made in bad faith. --AFFIDAVIT OR DECLARATION SUBMITTED IN BAD FAITH.
+Should it appear to the figure satisfied action of the Court at any time that any of the affidavits or declaration presented pursuant tounder this Rrule are presented submitted in bad faith or solely for the purpose of delay, the Ccourt-after notice and a reasonable time to respond-may-shall forthwith order the submitting party employing them to pay to the other party the amount of the reasonable expenses which the filing of the affidavits caused the other party to incur, including reasonable attorney's fees, it incurred as a result. and any An offending party or attorney may also be adjudged guilty of held in contempt or subjected to other appropriate sanctions. - (g) Motions for summary judgment.
+In addition to points and authorities there shall be served and filed with each motion for summary judgment a statement of the material facts as to which the moving party contends there is no genuine issue.
 Any party opposing such a motion may, within 10 days after service of the motion upon the party, serve and file a concise statement of genuine issues setting forth all material facts as to which it is contended there exists a genuine issue necessary to be litigated.
 In determining any motion for summary judgment, the Court may assume that the facts as claimed by the moving party are admitted to exist without controversy except as and to the extent that such facts are asserted to be actually in good faith controverted in a statement filed in opposition to the motion.